Komet/MediaElch/test/resources/README.md

  - removed ` post="yes" cache="auth.json"` from `<episodeguide>` as it is a TVDBv2 feature which we don't yet support;
    see https://forum.kodi.tv/showthread.php?tid=323588

+## Changes for TV show episodes

+ - add root element `<episodes>` because multiple root elements are expected by Kodi which is actually invalid XML

 ## Changes only for concerts

  - main tag `<movie>` renamed to `<musicvideo>`